 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-At some point, many of us will find ourselves in the market for a discreet form of protection from leakage.
+At some point, many of us will find ourselves or a loved one in the market for a discreet form of protection from leakage.

-Whether your incontinence is a result of pregnancy, age, surgery, or other medical condition, wearing an adult diaper or absorbent undergarment can help you feel secure about leaving the house and going about your daily activities.
+Whether incontinence is a result of pregnancy, age, surgery, or another medical condition, wearing an adult diaper or absorbent undergarment can help you feel secure about leaving the house and going about your daily activities.

 If you think adult diapers are only for people over age 65, you’re not alone.
 Known primarily as a tool for older adults, tab-style diapers or pull-ups are commonly advertised for hospital or assisted living settings.

-However, these disposable garments also serve a purpose for adults of all ages needing absorbent undergarments for conditions like urinary or bowel incontinence or after surgeries that cause temporary incontinence problems.
+However, these disposable garments also serve a purpose for adults of all ages needing absorbent undergarments for conditions like urinary or bowel incontinence or after childbirth or surgeries that cause temporary incontinence problems.